yomige/Seafile_WebApi/README.md

 ## Complete documentation
  - You can see the Complete documentation of Seafile Web Api in [Seafile-WebAPI-V2.1](https://manual.seafile.com/develop/web_api_v2.1.html),
- - The more examples of Seafile_WebAPI_JAVA , you can see in `SeafileApiTest.java`
+ - The more examples of Seafile_WebAPI_JAVA , you can see in `com.aitlp.test.SeafileApiTest.java`